Ranked in 1 Practice Areas

 Doug Neary is Chairman of the firm and serves as a Senior Partner in the firm’s Corporate and Finance group.
 For decades Doug has served as trusted adviser to his clients, with a practice covering mergers and acquisitions, corporate governance, capital raising, public disclosure, corporate finance and compliance for a stable of public and private companies and financial sponsors and lenders.

-Doug sits by his clients’ side to assist on mergers, acquisitions and divestitures; corporate governance, SEC, capital formation (including private and public offerings); NYSE and NASDAQ listing requirements; corporate finance; venture capital; and general corporate matters.
-He is knowledgeable on general contracting issues, commercial transactions, joint ventures and strategic alliances, and provides counsel with respect to organizational and structuring matters for corporate clients.
+Doug serves as Firm Chairman while also maintaining a very active and engaged practice.
+He sits by his clients’ side to assist on mergers, acquisitions, and divestitures; corporate governance and capital formation (including private and public offerings); corporate finance; venture capital; and general corporate matters; as well as SEC compliance and NYSE and NASDAQ listing requirements.
+He is knowledgeable on general contracting issues, commercial transactions, joint ventures, and strategic alliances, and provides counsel with respect to organizational and structuring matters for corporate clients.

 As Chairman, Doug also helps to manage and support many of the Firm’s most significant clients.
-He helps to oversee major projects so as to ensure that all appropriate resources are dedicated to addressing the client’s needs and to provide clear communication and reporting.
+Using his wealth of historical experiences and knowledge, he helps to oversee or provide strategic input on major projects or client initiatives to help drive better outcomes and to ensure that all appropriate resources are dedicated to addressing the client’s needs and to provide clear communication and reporting.
+Doug is a leader in the Firm’s efforts to develop new and expanded client relationships.

 Doug also handles equity and debt private placements, including the necessary securities law compliance, and has significant experience negotiating and consummating venture capital financings.
-With an active private equity practice, Doug has represented numerous private equity, venture capital and mezzanine financing sources in making their purchases, sales, loans or investments, dealing regularly with issues of valuation, governance, management and exit strategies.
+With an active M&A practice across the gamut, Doug has represented numerous private equity, venture capital, and mezzanine financing sources in making their purchases, sales, loans, or investments, regularly dealing with issues of valuation, governance, management, and exit strategies.

 Doug joined Calfee in 1985, and was elected Partner in 1993.
 He has served as a member of the firm’s Executive Committee since 2002, and as a member of the Management Committee since 2009.
 Doug was elected Vice Chairman of the firm in 2017 and Chairman in 2019.